Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 Click this button to register the receipt in the system.

 - [SPLIT]
 Click this button to perform a split posting if necessary.
+The *Breakdown posting* window is displayed, see [Breakdown posting](#breakdown-posting).

 #### Overview